Faculty Learning Communities

 The vision for this FLC is to model faculty peer teaching and learning.
 To do so, the commitment by participants would be one day per month beginning in early October 2023, then meet monthly for the remainder of the calendar year (November & December) and bi-monthly in the Spring 2024 semester.
 The time and day are up to the group membership, agreeable to those who decide to participate; FLC meetings will be held in the CSI active learning space.

 Each participant will receive a copy of “The New College Classroom” by Davidson and Katopodis which will be read throughout the year.
-Director of Faculty Development and Innovation Center, Dr. Michael Gillespie, will attend the first meeting to introduce the project, orient the group, and establish the parameters, as well as facilitate the group throughout the year.
+Director of Faculty Development and Innovation Center, Dr. Michael Gillespie, will attend the meetings to introduce the project, orient the group, and establish the parameters, as well as facilitate the group throughout the year.
 Members will also get to work with FDIC Instructional Designer, Kim Ervin.

-• The objectives of this Faculty Learning Community (FLC) are to:
+The objectives of this Faculty Learning Community (FLC) are to:

-• Identify active learning methods and learning spaces for teaching and learning at EIU.
+- Identify active learning methods and learning spaces for teaching and learning at EIU.

-• Develop a set of active learning techniques to share through the FDIC.
+- Develop a set of active learning techniques to share through the FDIC.

-• Support faculty interested in active, creative, and innovative teaching and learning.
+- Support faculty interested in active, creative, and innovative teaching and learning.

-• Integrate teaching and learning styles that promote principles of diversity, equity, and inclusion.
+- Integrate teaching and learning styles that promote principles of diversity, equity, and inclusion.

-• Produce a cohort of active learning leaders to train, support, and empower other EIU faculty interested in active learning.
+- Produce a cohort of active learning leaders to train, support, and empower other EIU faculty interested in active learning.

-For full details, please read the Active Learning FLC Invitation for Participation
+For full details, please read the Active Learning FLC Invitation for Participation.

 Engaged Reading: Creating a Campus-Wide Culture of Student Success (Fall 2024)